 Because I read a lot.

 I told you, I’m addicted to books.

-With that said, I wrote up the 12 best strength training books I’ve read to date.
+With that said, I wrote this list of the 12 best strength training books I’ve ever read to date.

 This was an extremely difficult task, to narrow down the countless books I’ve read on this topic.

 There are others that deserve to be on this list, but if you asked me for the top dozen books on strength, this is what I’ve got for you.